Learning logical Pauli noise in quantum error correction: Stabilizer codes

-We will focus on phenomenological Pauli noise models, and do not take into account the details of error propagation inside the measurement circuits.
+We will focus on phenomenological Pauli noise models, and thus do not take into account the details of error propagation inside the measurement circuits.
 We can then consider rounds of error correction, and between two rounds a new Pauli error occurs.
-These Pauli errors are described by a channel $P$, which is given by a probability distribution over Pauli errors,
+These Pauli errors are described by a quantum channel $P$, which is given by a probability distribution

 Later we will also impose some locality assumptions on this channel.